Strawberry, Spinach, and Farro Salad

 This strawberry, spinach, and farro salad is perfect for showcasing those late spring and early summer strawberries.
-Salads like this are also a great way to use farro, an ancient whole grain wheat that is packed with fiber and protein.
+Salads like this are also a great way to use farro, ancient whole grain wheat that is packed with fiber and protein.

 I’m back home after being away for 4 days for a nutrition conference in New Orleans.
 Leave it to me to spend way more time geeking out in seminars than on the streets of New Orleans (need to go back!), but not to worry, I did get my share of tasty Southern food while down there–from crawfish to catfish to beignets!

-But after eating out for several days, my body is seriously craving fruits, veggies, and fiber!
+But after eating out for several days, my body is seriously craving fruits, veggies, and fiber.
 Perhaps that’s why I’m extra excited to share this Strawberry, Spinach, and Farro Salad with you today.
 It’s the perfect spring and summer side dish, whether for weeknight dinners, weekend cookouts, and leftover lunches.

 Spotlight on Ancient Grains

 So if you haven’t yet, give farro a try.
 Farro can vary in cooking time depending on its form, so your best bet is to follow the package instructions.
-But another method is to just treat it as pasta and cook until tender.
+But another method is to just treat it like pasta and cook until tender.
 Just know that it could take as long as 50 minutes to be ready depending on the type you have.

 A Nutrient-Packed Salad